Semidesert Gravelly Loam (Wyoming Big Sagebrush) North

 Description

 Native shrubs such as Wyoming big sagebrush or rabbitbrush dominate the site.
 The dominance depends on time since fire.
 Wyoming big sagebrush is non-sprouting and will be killed by fire.
 Rabbitbrush can sprout after a fire and can become the dominant shrub.
-This state typically has invasive grasses and/or forbs as the dominant understory species.
-There may be a few native species remaining, but they do not dominate.
+The Native Shrub/Invasive Annual State typically has invasive grasses and/or forbs as the dominant understory species.
+There may be a few native species remaining, but they do not dominate the plant community.
 Utah junipers may increase to occupy a significant portion of the over story, if a seed source is present.
 Wyoming big sagebrush dominates the shrub layer and may be decadent due to age.
 Bluebunch wheatgrass and other native bunchgrasses are significantly reduced due to increased shrub competition and/or heavy grazing pressure.
-Western wheatgrass may increase.
-The threshold is crossed when invasive annuals including cheatgrass, annual mustards, redstem storksbill, etc. dominate the understory.
+Invasive annuals such as cheatgrass, annual mustards, and redstem storksbill dominate the understory.
 The occurrence of fire extends well beyond the normal period for the site.

 Submodel